-What changes were made to the EB-5 program by USCIS in November 2019?
+What changes were made to the EB-5 program in 2022?

 What other changes were made?

 There are a number of technical and integrity changes, including how the 10,000 visas will be allocated annually.
 USCIS will now designate targeted employment areas — not the states.
 These areas will encompass rural areas, distressed projects in urban areas, and infrastructure projects — with a certain number of EB-5 visas set aside for each of these categories.
 The job counting methodology for Regional Center projects has also been revised, but still allows in most cases the ability to count up to 90% of indirect jobs.
 There are also some investor protections in the event a regional center or an associated enterprise has been terminated or sanctioned by USCIS.
 Regional Centers will be subject to much more rigorous reporting and auditing requirements, which hopefully will prevent or at least limit the number of bad actors in the EB-5 arena.
 In addition, intermediaries in the EB-5 world (promoters and migration agents) will be subject to registration requirements.

 What practical impact may the increase in minimum investment have?

 It is anticipated that processing times will indeed be much faster.
 The increase in the investment amount will most likely lead to a decrease in the number of investors.
 In addition, because Regional Centers will be competing for fewer investors, their proposed returns on investment may increase.
 Also, Regional Center administrative fees to the investor may also increase to greater than $50,000.
 Finally, with the limits on gerrymandering of census tracts impacting the ability of developers to plan projects in downtown or more prosperous locations, the prestige and attractiveness of the projects may diminish.

 What is the difference between EB-5 and the E-2 Visa?